cityssm/attendance-tracking/.github/ISSUE_TEMPLATE/bug-report.md

 <!-- Everything helps! -->

 <!--
-  Thanks for helping to make MonTY better!**
+  Thanks for helping to make Attendance Tracking better!**
 -->